 Spoilers ahead for the WWDITS Season 4 Finale, “Sunrise, Sunset.”

 One storyline I loved this season was Laszlo’s struggle with parenthood.
 It allowed for another side of Laszlo to come through, one that was caring and interested in taking care of someone other than himself.
 (Yes, Laszlo obviously cares about Nadja, but she can take care of herself.)
-I think he did set out intending to care for the the child that crawled out of the chest cavity of dear friend Colin Robinson.
-As the Season 4 developed, though, Laszlo fell right into the Disney Channel father figure conundrum of pushing his child to live out the dreams he had for himself when he was younger (insert clip of Troy Bolton screaming at his father).
-Laszlo’s desire to raise a kid in his own image conflicted with Colin’s desire to simply find his own way until, at the bitter end, Laszlo did find a way to connect with Colin, even at his worst teenage and hormonal self.
+I think he did set out intending to care for the child that crawled out of the chest cavity of his dear friend Colin Robinson.
+As Season 4 developed, though, Laszlo fell right into the Disney Channel father to figure conundrum of pushing his child to live out the dreams he had for himself when he was younger (insert clip of Troy Bolton screaming at his father).
+Laszlo’s desire to raise a kid in his own image conflicted with Colin’s desire to find his own way until, at the bitter end, Laszlo did find a way to connect with Colin, even at his worst teenage and hormonal self.

 Which is why it’s so heartbreaking when in true What We Do In The Shadows fashion, Colin returns in full force by the end of the finale.
 You see, apparently according to energy vampire lore, every hundred years Colin “dies” – or more accurately, decays and then sprouts a new version of himself that grows at an expedited rate so he can return to his ideal middle-aged energy vampire self.
 I thought the way his story came full circle was both clever and quite unhinged (like Nathan from The Rehearsal unhinged).
 I think that Baby Colin was one of the better parts of Season 4, which is why it’s going to be interesting to watch how the show reintegrates him into the house dynamic next season.

-And so in the most insane, scream-inducing possible final minute of the season, Guillermo goes to visit his friend Derek (Chris Sandiford) who survived the events of “The Curse” and is now a vampire.
+And so in the most insane, scream-inducing possible final minute of the season, Guillermo goes to visit his friend Derek (Chris Sandiford), who survived the events of “The Curse” and is now a vampire.
 Guillermo brings all the embezzled club money he has left.
 And he asks Derek to turn him into a vampire.

-What’s truly heart breaking is that after this season tried desperately to move characters into change and growth, the only changes the characters actually made were for the worse.
+What’s truly heartbreaking is that after this season tried desperately to move characters into change and growth, the only changes the characters actually made were for the worse.
 At their core, no one evolved; nobody got better.
 It makes complete sense within the absurdity of the show.
-None of What We Do In The Shadows‘ characters are good people (or vampires) but we love them regardless.
+None of What We Do In The Shadows’ characters are good people (or vampires), but we love them regardless.
 (Except Nandor; fuck him.)
 And so the WWDITS Season 4 finale is an interesting reminder – particularly from Guillermo’s point of view – that if the people around you won’t bring about change, then doing so becomes your responsibility.
 I cannot wait to see whether and how Guillermo actually goes through with his vampiric transformation and how it’ll change his relationship with Nandor and the rest of the vampires.